What Percentage of Homebuyers Pay Cash? It Depends on the Market

 How to get a cash offer for your home

-As of late 2022, your odds of selling a house for cash stand at 22%, but that may go down in less competitive housing conditions.
-And as we’ve detailed here, some markets are more cash-heavy than others due to the concentration of vacation homes, affordability levels compared to where buyers are migrating from, and types of buyers likely to purchase homes in a particular area.
+As of June 2024, your odds of selling a house for cash stand at 28%, but that may go down in less competitive housing conditions.
+And, as we’ve detailed here, some markets are more cash-heavy than others due to the concentration of vacation homes, affordability levels compared to where buyers are migrating from, and types of buyers likely to purchase homes in a particular area.

 However, if you are set on receiving a full cash offer for your home, you can request one directly.
 If you seek a cash offer for certainty, speed, and convenience, consider HomeLight’s Simple Sale platform.

 With Simple Sale, HomeLight provides all-cash offers for homes in almost any condition.
-You won’t have to worry about repairs, prep work, and open houses and will receive a cash offer for your house “as is.”
+You won’t have to worry about repairs, prep work, and open houses and will receive a cash offer for your house “as is” in as little as 24 hours.
 Get started today, or try your hand at getting an offer the traditional way with the assistance of a top local real estate agent.